 Facebook said new tools would allows users to choose to see fewer political and social issue ads, but not get rid of the ads entirely.
 The setting, which will apply across both Facebook and Instagram, will work similarly to existing tools that allow users to remove an interest from their ad targeting or to limit the ads on a certain topic.
 For example, Facebook labels users as conservative or liberal, using that data for ad targeting, but that label can be removed in the ad settings.
 Like those existing tools though, the update will allow users to block some, but not all, political ads.

 The social media giant will also soon allow users to stop seeing ads from what’s called a Custom Audience list — a change that extends beyond just political ads.
 A Custom Audience list is a list of customer data that the company obtains and uploads — unlike a typical ad that’s based on the data that Facebook has obtained.
 These lists, which can be built from things like website cookies and email subscriptions, can be used to include or exclude users from seeing ads.
-Facebook says a new control will allow users to be excluded from these lists — or to prevent a company from excluding them from an ad using that list.

 The upcoming expanded ad preferences will be joined by additional transparency tools, designed to allow voters to see what politicians are advertising.
 In the existing Ad Library, the targeted audience size will soon also be included with the data.
 Updated search tools and filtering will also make finding ads simpler.